How to Get Mouse Trap Glue Off: A Comprehensive Guide

 1. Vegetable Oil or Peanut Butter: Apply a small amount to the glue-covered fur and gently massage to break down the adhesive.
 Use a fine-toothed comb to remove the softened glue.

-2. Wash and Rinse: After removing the glue, wash your pet with pet-safe shampoo and warm water to eliminate any remaining residue.
+2. Wash and Rinse: After glue removal, wash your pet with pet-safe shampoo and warm water to eliminate any residue.

 2. For Children: